porteconj/research_report/content/posts/surpluses-in-technology-balance-of-payments-and-international-competitiveness.md

 Quantitative analyses performed demonstrate that, between 2000 and 2017, TBP surpluses fostered price-competitiveness, labor productivity, and Total Factor Productivity growth of the four Southern European countries (Greece, Italy, Portugal and Spain) analyzed.

 From a policy viewpoint, the paper recommends that Southern European governments undertake initiatives to encourage technological trade, besides protecting intellectual property rights and fostering R&D intensive services.
 Investments should be directed to knowledge- and technology-intensive activities aimed at improving intellectual capacity, which has direct impact on companies, sustaining their competitive advantage, as well as an indirect impact by generating new ideas/knowledge and even greater ease of absorption of foreign technologies.

+Click here to go to the paper by [Diana Barros and Aurora A.C.
+Teixeira](https://ideas.repec.org/a/liu/liucej/v18y2021i1p105-136.html).